nightsky737/erodedrawing/README.md

 # Info
 This project is a simple project that helps to demonstrate erosion patterns over the course of 2000 years by allowing the user to draw a river or design that will then be eroded, with this project also showing the finished result.

+It does so by creating a shallow slope that the user can then carve a deeper trench into.
+The trench is both at a lower elevation than the rest of the slope and has a steeper gradient than the slope.
+I then use sklearn's gaussian blur to smooth out the walls of the trench, before running the erosion simulation.

 # DEMO
 [Link](http://37.27.51.34:34961/)
 # Screenshots